How the New York Freedom of Information Law (FOIL) Actually Works

 Police reports in New York are public records under the New York Freedom of Information Law (FOIL).
 Submit your request to the agency that generated the report.
 Who may request: Any person - no residency requirement.
 Response deadline: 5 business days to acknowledge a written request.
 If access is denied, you may appeal to district or circuit court.

-What are the procedures to obtain New York vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain New York vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in New York are maintained by the state Department of Health or Vital Statistics.
 Standard fees: $0.25 per page for copies; no charge for electronic records provided in existing.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.